Anthony-Nolan/Atlas/README.md

 patient HLA according to configurable matching preferences

 Infrastructure:
-- 3x SQL Databases for storaing pre-processed donor state
+- 3x SQL Databases for storing pre-processed donor state
 - 2x Functions Apps, for running searches, and maintaining data store
 - Azure blob storage used for search results
 - Azure service bus used for results notifications

 ###[Match Prediction Algorithm](README_MatchPredictionAlgorithm.md)

-Responsible for maintaining a collection of haplotype frequency sets, using which match predictions can be calculated for donor/patient pairs.
+Responsible for maintaining a collection of haplotype frequency sets, from which match predictions can be calculated for donor/patient pairs.

 Infrastructure:
 - SQL database for storing haplotype frequency data